Ishavi

 Candidates can challenge the decision.

-Practice Mode, Re-Do, Human Escalation, Accessibility Profile, Scorecard Transparency.
+Transparency, the right to appeal, human review on an SLA, data deletion, and no retaliation.
 Five named rights, wired into the database -- not bolted on after a compliance audit.
 Reviewer rotation is enforced by CHECK constraints, not policy memos.

 Hiring decisions should read like court rulings — anchored to evidence, open to challenge, signed by a human.
 Ishavi is built so that every interview can.